 - John Maynard Keynes

-So, any improvements must be made on the backend SQL Server.
+So for now, any improvements must be made on the backend SQL Server.

 Fortunately, for these types of workloads, SQL Server offers a configurable setting called “optimize for ad hoc workloads”.
 This setting helps limit or reduce the memory used by single-use ad hoc queries.
 The key here is "single-use".
 How does it work?
 When this setting is enabled, the optimizer doesn't cache the full execution plan for an ad hoc query initially.
 Instead, it caches only a much smaller plan "stub" along with its query hash and plan hash.
 This plan "stub" isn't a full execution plan, so it's not reusable for subsequent runs of the same query.
 However, if that same query is executed again soon after, the optimizer will then cache the reusable, full execution plan.
-In environments where single-use, ad hoc queries constitute a large portion of the workload, this setting can save a significant amount of memory, freeing it up for other tasks.
+Now if you have a very long running analytical query that runs once a day, should its full execution plan be cached?
+My qualified answer would be no, because its very likely that cached plan would be cached out by next day anyways.

 Note: For two ad-hoc queries to be reused in SQL Server, they must have an exact text match.
 This match is sensitive to both case and spacing, even on servers that are case-insensitive.